stealthybox/crio-nix/.devcontainer/README.md

 # floxtest

 This is a devcontainer workspace driven by a single Dockerfile.
+** edit: The kind cluster in this devcontainer has been modified: **
+- 1 controlplane node, 2 workers
+- Uses CRI-O instead of containerd
+- Enables Kubernetes v1.32 Beta Feature for ImageVolumes

 The Dockerfile:
 - Uses the microsoft ubuntu base for full compatibility with the devcontainer ecosystem